kestra-io/docs/blogs/2022-02-22-leroy-merlin-usage-kestra.md

 ---
 title: "How Leroy Merlin managed their cloud data pipelines with Kestra"
 description: Discover how Leroy Merlin moved all their data pipelines to Google Cloud with Kestra
-date: 2022-02-01T10:00:00
+date: 2022-02-22T18:00:00
 layout: BlogsPost
 author:
   name: Ludovic Dehon
   image: "ldehon"
   twitter: "@tchiotludo"
-image: /blogs/2022-02-01-leroy-merlin-usage-kestra.jpg
+image: /blogs/2022-02-22-leroy-merlin-usage-kestra.jpg
 ---

 [Adeo](https://www.adeo.com) is the leading French company in the international DIY and home improvement market; it’s also one of the world’s top three companies in the industry, and is going from strength to strength.
 [Leroy Merlin](https://www.leroymerlin.fr/) is the leading brand of the Adeo Group and helps residents around the world with all their home improvement projects — from renovations and extensions to decoration and repairs.
 With more than 450 stores across the globe and 140 in France, Leroy Merlin France has strong data values and a need to deliver on their KPI to their 80,000+ employees to drive their expansion.

-In this article, we will explore the past, present, and future of their data platform with DataSource, KPIs, dashboard, and more.
+In this article, we will explore Leroy Merlin's data architecture, his development project in the cloud and the contribution of our Kestra orchestration platform to perfectly meet the constraints and ambitions of the partner.

 ## Before the Cloud: The On-premise Choice